Water Quality

 Is there an exposure risk for those who worked on or visited the construction site?

-Preliminary data collected through air quality monitoring show that on-site exposure to dust is below workplace safety thresholds.
-The health effects of natural uranium are due to chemical toxicity through long-term ingestion or inhalation and not to radiation.
+Data collected through air quality monitoring during construction shows that on-site exposure to dust is below workplace safety thresholds.

 Is Chimney Hollow still going to be used for water supply?

 Yes, although discovery of uranium is a setback to initial plans, it is an issue that can be safely managed and is expected to reduce over time.
-The new reservoir remains a valuable part of securing water supply needs for Northern Colorado and its future.
+The new reservoir remains an important part of securing water supply needs for Northern Colorado and its future.